argonne-lcf/user-guides/docs/polaris/workflows/libensemble.md

 See the docs for more details on using [python on Polaris](https://www.alcf.anl.gov/support/user-guides/polaris/data-science-workflows/python/index.html).

+E.g.,~  to create a virtual environment that allows installation of further packages with pip:

+    python -m venv /path/to-venv --system-site-packages
+    . /path/to-venv/bin/activate

+Where ``/path/to-venv`` can be anywhere you have write access.
+For future uses just load the conda module and run the activate line.

+You can also ensure you are using the latest version of libEnsemble:

+    pip install libensemble

 ## libEnsemble examples

 For a very simple example of using libEnsemble see the [Simple Sine tutorial](https://libensemble.readthedocs.io/en/main/tutorials/local_sine_tutorial.html)